 If you are unable to maintain a full-time program of study because of employment responsibilities, family obligations, or a medical condition, or you are in your final quarter before graduation, you may be eligible for a 50 percent reduction in the educational fee and in the nonresident tuition fee (if applicable).
 To qualify for reduced fees, you must be approved for the Part-Time Program and be enrolled in 10 quarter credits or fewer.
 If you exceed 10 credits in a quarter, you must pay full fees.
-The last day to apply for the Part-Time Program for winter quarter 2013 is January 28.
+The last day to apply for the Part-

+Time Program for winter quarter 2014 is January 27.

-See the Registrar's web site for information regarding the Part-Time Program, or call the Office of the Registrar at (831) 459-4412 before the deadline listed above.
+For information regarding the Part-Time Program, see the Part-Time Program page, or call the Office of the Registrar at (831) 459-4412 before the deadline listed above.